AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 If you understand the underlying problems well, you end up writing less software, timelines naturally shrink, and stakeholder and user satisfaction increases.
 That's why Cascade Methodology doesn't have explicit two-week sprints.

 You can have multiple Cascades running in parallel sitting at different phases in the process.
-Ccordinate them however makes sense for your team.
+Coordinate them however makes sense for your team.
 But if you prioritize understanding over timeline, and keep your Cascades sized according to Entropy Tolerance,   velocity will stay high.

 ## Learning
 Much of Agile is about *learning as-you-go*.
 Cascade Methodology embraces this as well, but utilizes AI to expand the *scope* of learning by expanding the scope of the release when possible.